domb2017/openshift-workshops/www-default/workshop-lab-welcome.md

 {% endhighlight %}

 ## Summary
-You should now be ready to get hands-on with our workshop labs
+You should now be ready to get hands-on with our workshop labs.